-FORM 1 1 STATEN IENT OF 2020 Please print or type your name, mailing address, agency name, and position bei FIN.
-ANCIAL INTERES STS FOR OFFICE USE ONLY: LAST NAME FIRST NAME MIL MAILING ADDRESS : CITY : ZIP : COUNTY : NAME OF AGENCY : NAME OF OFFICE OR POSITION HELD OR SOUGH Τ: EW EMPLOYEE OF DISCLOSURE PERIOD: THIS S ECTION MUS ST BE COMPL ETED THIS STATEMENT REFLECTS YOUR FINANCIA AL INTERESTS FO OR CALENDAR YEA AR ENDING DE CEMBER 31, 2020.
-MANNER OF CALCULATIN R VALUES, WHICH REQUIRES FEWER CALCULATIONS, OR USING COMPAR ATIVE THRESHO LDS, WHICH ARE (USUALLY BASE ED ON PERCENTAGE VALUES (see instructions for further deta · E ONE YOU ARE THRESHOLDS USING (must check OR UE THRESHOLDS PART A PRIMARY SOURCES O · (If you have nothing to NAME OF SOURCE OF INCOME URCE'S DRESS ESCRIPTION OF THE SOURCE'S RINCIPAL BUSINESS ACTIVITY PART B - SECONDARY SOURCE S OF INCOME [Major customers, client (If you have nothing to s, and other sources sses owned by the repo orting person - Se e instructions] NAME OF NAME OF MA JOR SOURCES ADDRE OF SOUR PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C - REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") lines re not limited to the space on the on this form.
+EODM 4 6T + TT 2021

+FORM 1 IENT OF 2021

+Please print or type your name, mailing address, agency name, and position belo w: FINANCIAL INTEREST ΓS FOR OFFICE USE ONLY:

+LAST NAME FIRST NAME MID DLE N AME:

+MAILING ADDRESS :

+MALING ADDITION .

+CITY: - ZIP: COUNTY:

+NAME OF AGENCY:

+NAME OF OFFICE OR POSITION HELD (OR SOUGHT:

+CHECK ONLY IF CANDIDAT E OF NEW EMPLOYEE OF RAPPOINTEE

+THIS SECTION MUS ST BE COMPLET FD

+DISCLOSURE PERIOD:

+THIS STATEMENT REFLECTS YOUR FINANCIAL INTERESTS FO OR CALENDAR YEAR ENDING DE CEMBER 31, 2021.

+MANNER OF CALCULATIN

+FILERS HAVE THE OPTION OF FEWER CALCULATIONS, OR I

+(see instructions for further deta

+COMPARATIVE (PERC CENTAGE) THRESHOLDS OR DO OLLAR VAL JE THRESHOLDS

+PART A PRIMARY SOURCES OF (If you have nothing to the reporting person - See Instructions]

+NAME OF SOURCE оронц • URCE'S ı DE SCRIPTION OF THE SOURCE'S

+OF INCOME DRESS PRINCIPAL BUSINESS ACTIVITY

+, and o ther sources of income to busine sses owned by the reportin ng person - See e Instructions]

+(If you have nothing to • ADDRESS DDINICIDAL BLICINECO

+NAME OF BUSINESS ENTITY N ME OF MAJOR SOURCES ADDRESS OF BUSINESS' INCOME OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE

+PART C - REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") on - See Instructions] e not limited to the space on the

+(ii you have nothing to report, write mone or 10/8) n this form.
 Attach additional s, if necessary.

+G INSTRUCTIONS for when there to file this form are

+d at the bottom of page 2.

+CUCTIONS on who must file orm and how to fill it out

+on page 3.

-G INSTRUCTIONS for when and w where to file this form are and at the bottom of page 2.
-INSTRUCTIONS on who must file this form and how to fill it out CE FORM 1 - Effective: January 1, 2021 (Continued on reverse cide) PAG CE FORM 1 - Effective: January 1, 2021 Incorporated by reference in Rule 34-8.202(1), F.A c.
-(Continued) on reverse side) PAGE 1
+CE FORM 1 - Effective: January 1, 2022 Incorporated by reference in Rule 34-8.202(1), F.A.C.
+(Continued on reverse side)